HL7/fhircast-docs/docs/security-considerations.md

 FHIRcast ties SMART as the authnz layer together with WebSub for subscription and event notification.

 ## Sources of Risk
-1. The FHIRcast Hub pushes PII to a dynamic url specified by the authenticated app.
+1. The FHIRcast Hub pushes PHI to a dynamic url specified by the authenticated app.
 1. An app's credentials or a Hub's lack of authentication could be used by a malicious system to control the user's session.